ethanyce/MyMoneyMyRules/README.md

 - **Dashboard**: View key financial metrics, monthly budget, spending categories, and upcoming reminders
 - **Transaction History**: Track all income and expenses with search and filter capabilities
 - **Reports**: Analyze spending patterns with monthly and yearly charts
-- **Reminders**: Set up payment reminders for bills and upcoming expenses
+- **Budget Planning**: Set up budgets and see if you're over the limit or within the limit of your budget/s.
 ## Tech Stack

 - **Frontend**: React 18, React Router, Axios, Recharts